fasiehkhan/svapp/README.md

-You can access the MergeSort app at: https://fasiehkhan.github.io/svapp/
+You can access the Sorting Visualizer  app at: https://fasiehkhan.github.io/svapp/